Network Capacity Bound for Personalized PageRank in Multimodal Networks: Hypergraphs

 \section{Hypergraphs}

-To extend these results to multimodal networks we have first to introduce the concept of random walk through such a network.
+To extend the concept of PageRank authority flow limitations, studied previously for unimodal \cite{Chen:2015} and bimodal networks \cite{Bipartite:2016}, to multimodal networks we have first to introduce the concept of random walk through such a network.\footnote{Our approach to defining hypergraphs and their PageRank differs from that used in e.g.\ by Takai et al. \cite{Takai:2020} or Li and Milenkovic \cite{Li:2018:hglapl} as we need to address multimodality explicitly. }

 Let us recall what the multiple modalities in a network may mean.
-One such situation when multiple modalities are used is when a consumer buys a product and attaches a label "good" or "bad" to it.
-Another case is when a community user evaluates a web page and attaches one or more tags to it.
-A teacher may evaluate a student.
-There are many other possibilities.

-Note that in general case of a multimodal social network, a link ties together more than two objects so that it is not an edge but rather a hyperedge, so we have to handle hypergraphs.
+One such situation when multiple modalities are used is when a consumer buys a product and attaches a label ``good'' or ``bad'' to it.
+Another case is when an Internet user evaluates a Web page and attaches one or more tags to it.
+A teacher may evaluate a student and attach a label "passed exam" or "failed", etc. There are many other possibilities.
+In the general case of a multimodal social network, a link ties together more than two objects so that it is not an edge but rather a hyperedge, so we have to handle hypergraphs.

-Now let us turn to a more formal description of the issue.
+Let us turn to a more formal description of the issue.
 A hypergraph is generally defined as follows:

-where $N$ is the set of nodes, $HE\subseteq 2^{N}-\{\}$ is the set of hyperedges, each hyperedge being a non-empty subset of $N$
+where $\N$ is the set of nodes, $\HE\subseteq 2^{\N}-\{\emptyset \}$ is the set of hyperedges, each hyperedge being a non-empty subset of $\N$.

-However, we are interested in a special subtype of the hypergraphs.
-Let $M$ be the number of distinct modalities and where $N_i$ is a set of nodes of one modality, and for $i\ne j$ the following holds: $N_j\cap N_i = \{\}$, that is intersection of modalities is empty.
-Then a multimodal hypergraph be defined as
+However, we are interested in a special subtype of the hypergraphs, called M-uniform M-partite hypegraphs\footnote{ Such hypergraphs have been studied in different contexts, see e.g.\ \cite{Mycroft:2014}, \cite{Han:2020}, \cite{Schauz:2010}}.
+Let $M$ be the number of distinct modalities and where $\N_i$ is a set of nodes of $i$-th modality, and $\N_j\cap \N_i = \{\emptyset\}$ for $i\ne j$, that is the intersection of modalities is empty.
+Then a multimodal hypergraph can be defined as